 If there is an existing ISO committee whose scope covers the topic, the published IWA shall automatically be allocated to this committee for maintenance.

 An IWA shall be reviewed three years after its publication.
 This review shall be organized by the member body which provided the workshop secretariat, or the committee which has been allocated the responsibility for the maintenance of the IWA.
 The review shall include the consultation of interested market players.
-The result of the review may be to confirm the IWA for a further three year period, to withdraw the IWA or to submit it for further processing as another ISO deliverable in accordance with Part 1 of the ISO/IEC Directives.
+The result of the review may be to confirm the IWA for a further three year period, to withdraw the IWA or to submit it for further processing as another ISO document in accordance with Part 1 of the ISO/IEC Directives.

 An IWA may be further processed to become a Publicly Available Specification, a Technical Specification or an International Standard, according to the market requirement.

-An IWA may exist for a maximum of six years following which it shall either be withdrawn or be converted into another ISO deliverable.
+An IWA may exist for a maximum of six years following which it shall either be withdrawn or be converted into another ISO document.

 SI.10 Checklist to estimate costs associated with hosting an ISO IWA Workshop (WS)